-There was 1 child in receipt of Pupil Premium leaving in Year 6 1 child who was below Age related Expectations but made progress in all areas as continued to attend school on site throughout lockdown.
+All children in receipt of Pupil Premium leaving in Year 6 met or exceeded the Age Related Expectations in all areas.

-Amongst our other Pupil Premium children, reading and writing was a weakness.
-The investment into a new writing structure and investment in books has been implemented into our 3 year plan as a result of identifying this weakness.
+Amongst our other Pupil Premium children, writing was a weakness.
+The investment into a new writing structure has been implemented into our 3 year plan as a result of identifying this weakness.